TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 Bing tiddle tiddle bang.
 ```

-When cat\_twice terminates, the variable cat is destroyed.
+When `cat_twice` terminates, the variable cat is destroyed.
 If we try to print it, we get an
 exception:

 ```
 >>> print(cat)
 NameError: name 'cat' is not defined
 ```
 Parameters are also local.
-For example, outside print\_twice, there is no such thing as bruce.
+For example, outside `print_twice`, there is no such thing as bruce.

 ### Global variables